 This class provides opportunity for students who are undecided about their major or career to discover their skills, abilities, interests and values.
 Students will conduct a personal assessment and participate in a job shadowing experience in order to make future decisions.
 This class is guided towards students who are undecided or thinking of changing their major.

 A focus on leadership theory and practice as it relates to the role of the resident assistant (RA).
 Emphasis will be placed on leadership styles, biblical principles of leading and following and group process and dynamics.

 Prerequisite: Limited to students who have been selected as RAs

 This course is designed to provide readings, discussions and personal experiences to help students explore the topic of race, their own racial identity and what race means for relationships on and off campus.
 Students will also study racism - both personal and institutional - and how it affects individuals and groups in American society.
 Special consideration will be given to the connections (positive and negative) that exist between Christian faith and race in American society.
 Students of any major or year may take this course as a general elective.

 This course focuses on the principles of a thorough job search.
 Topics include creating a resume and cover letter, developing interview and networking skills and exploring your call or vocation.
-Students will also be attending an etiquette lunch.

 Prerequisite: Junior or senior standing